Skip to Content

 Take a Burlington Brewery Tour: Most of the craft breweries on the Burlington Beer Trail are within walking distance of each other, but if you don’t want to hoof it, check out the Sip of Burlington Tour, which provides a designated driver and VIP access to local breweries.

-Go Climbing at Petra Cliffs: This indoor climbing facility in Burlington appeals to every type of climber, even folks that have never done it before.
+Go Climbing at Petra Cliffs: This indoor climbing facility in Burlington appeals to every type of climber, even folks who have never done it before.
 Great for kids and adults.

 Visit Get Air Trampoline Park: Visiting Burlington with kids?
 Get Air in Williston is one of the best ways for them to burn off energy indoors.
 Not only does Get Air have thousands of square feet of trampolines, but they’ve also got foam pits, slack lines, and special events.

-Where to stay in Burlington, Vermont: While I don’t usually recommend large chain hotels, but the Hilton Garden Inn in Burlington is impressive in its location, price, and comfort.
+Where to stay in Burlington, Vermont: While I don’t usually recommend large chain hotels, the Hilton Garden Inn in Burlington is impressive in its location, price, and comfort.
 Even the lobby is beautiful.
 This Hilton is located on Main Street, just a few blocks from the Church Street Marketplace and the waterfront.
-It’s also got an indoor pool and fitness center.
+It also has an indoor pool and fitness center.

 Read Next: Easy Hikes Near Burlington, Vermont